How a Team Agreement Can Squash Sibling Squabbles Before They Begin

 Vote on a team agreement that works for everyone

 After checking to see if everyone shared their ideas, let your kids know that you’re going to work together to narrow down your list into no more than five or six agreements.
-Remind your kids that they should state agreements in the positive; for example, they can phrase, “no yelling at each other” instead of “speak at an indoor volume.”
+Remind your kids that they should state agreements in the positive; for example, they can phrase, “no yelling at each other” as “speak at an indoor volume.”

 To narrow down your list, work with your kids to group their ideas into broader categories.
 Suggestions like “no name-calling,” “don’t make rude comments,” and “don’t yell” could all fit into the broader category of “speak kindly to one another.”
 While you want to put ideas into broader categories to keep your list of agreements manageable, be sure you’re defining what each agreement looks like as you go.
 For example, if you come up with an agreement like “speak kindly to one another,” be sure you ask your kids questions that keep the specifics clear, like “what does it sound like to speak kindly?”